mResvia

-mResvia is a vaccine for protecting against lower respiratory tract disease (diseases of the lungs such as bronchitis or pneumonia) caused by respiratory syncytial virus (RSV) in adults aged 60 years and older.
+mResvia is a vaccine for protecting against lower respiratory tract disease (diseases of the lungs such as bronchitis and pneumonia) caused by respiratory syncytial virus (RSV) in adults aged 60 years and older.
+It is also used in adults aged 18 to 59 years who are at increased risk for lower respiratory tract disease caused by RSV.

 mResvia contains a molecule called messenger RNA (mRNA) with instructions for producing an RSV protein called membrane-anchored RSV-A glycoprotein F.